 - Gather forms supporting available deductions or tax credits related to healthcare, childcare, education, and job expenses.

-With just a few weeks left in 2019, it is not too early to start thinking about tax season.
+It is never too early to start thinking about tax season.
 Come January, employers and other agencies will begin sending out tax forms necessary for filing.
 Before you meet up with a tax preparer or start filling out your return online, it is important to make sure you have all of the forms you may need.
 These documents can be used for both your federal and California state return.

 - Your social security number or Individual Taxpayer Identification Number (ITIN), as well as those of anyone you may be claiming on your tax return, including your spouse if you are filing jointly.